coiled/python-live-training-template/README.md

 - [ ] Data Consumer
 - [ ] Leader
-- [ ] Data Analyst
+- [x] Data Analyst
-- [ ] Citizen Data Scientist
+- [x] Citizen Data Scientist
-- [ ] Data Scientist
+- [x] Data Scientist
-- [ ] Data Engineer
+- [x] Data Engineer
 - [ ] Database Administrator
-- [ ] Statistician
+- [x] Statistician
-- [ ] Machine Learning Scientist
+- [x] Machine Learning Scientist
-- [ ] Programmer
+- [x] Programmer
 - [ ] Other (please describe)

 ### What industries would this apply to?

 *List one or more industries that the content would be appropriate for.*

+Healthcare, finance, astronomy, biomedical imaging, genomics, retail.

 ### What level of expertise should learners have before beginning the live training?

 *List three or more examples of skills that you expect learners to have before beginning the live training*

-> - Can draw common plot types (scatter, bar, histogram) using matplotlib and interpret them
-> - Can run a linear regression, use it to make predictions, and interpret the coefficients.
-> - Can calculate grouped summary statistics using SELECT queries with GROUP BY clauses.
+> - It would help to know the basics of numpy, pandas, and scikit-learn.
+> - However, I have always found that the most important and beneficial prerequisite is a will to learn new things so if you have this quality, you'll definitely get something out of this live training!

 ## Step 3: Prerequisites

 List any prerequisite courses you think your live training could use from.
 This could be the live session’s companion course or a course you think students should take before the session.
 Prerequisites act as a guiding principle for your session and will set the topic framework, but you do not have to limit yourself in the live session to the syntax used in the prerequisite courses.

+> Introduction to Python
+> Intermediate Python
+> Supervised Learning with scikit-learn

 ## Step 4: Session Outline